ZechyW/ignis-tm/README.md

 ```

 ## Indeterminacy
 N.B.: Some of the dependencies (e.g., Tomotopy, Gensim) sometimes seem to rely on `PYTHONHASHSEED` being set in order to consistently reproduce results (together with setting the actual random seed), although this behaviour is not always reproducible.
-To be safe, `PYTHONHASHSEED` should be explicitly set where necessary.
+This behaviour may have been fixed with the upstream release of Tomotopy v0.9.1., but to be safe, `PYTHONHASHSEED` should be explicitly set where necessary.

-P.S.: This may have been an artifact of Windows Prefetching; needs further testing.

 If using a Conda environment, this can be done with:
 ```